freelawproject/courtlistener/DEVELOPING.md

 ### CI/CD

-We use Github Actions to run the full test suite and the `black` code formatter on every push.
-If the tests fail or your code is not formatted properly according to `black`, your code probably won't get merged.
-(See above for more details about Black.)
+We use Github Actions to run the full test and linting suite on every push.
+If the tests fail or your code is not formatted properly according to our linters, your code probably won't get merged.